 Kontokosta Winery in Greenport is the North Fork’s only waterfront winery.
 Featuring 62 acres of coastal farmland, this family-owned sustainable vineyard includes a wind-powered tasting room, which is open to the public seven days a week.

-The nearby towns of Mattituck and Cutchogue are also abuzz with some of the region’s top wineries.
 In Mattituck, taste wines and munch on charcuterie at the family-owned Macari Vineyards.
 The Macari family started making wine in the 1930s and ’40s in the basement of their home in Queens, New York.
 Today, the family runs this 500-acre vineyard that produces award-winning wines.
-Tastings are $30 per person.

 Things to do in North Fork, Long Island